Do Go On - 350 - Arctic Badass Peter Freuchen

 a sales representative said,

-the product has been around for 45 years.
+The product has been around for 45 years.

-Let the disease change its name.
+Let their disease change its name.

-The product changed their name in 1989, though, to Diet AIDS.
+The product changed their name in 19,

 The product was discontinued in the 90s.